sahinakkaya/til/git/cherry-picking-commits-from-another-branch.md

 git cherry-pick <sha> -n
 git cherry-pick <sha> --no-commit

-# pick all the commits from A to B
+# pick all the commits from A to B (A is older than B, remove caret (^) if you don't want to include A)
-git cherry-pick A^..B
+git cherry-pick "A^..B"
 ```